ansible-middleware/crossdc-rhsso-workshop/instructions/07-deploying-jbcs.md

 # 7 - Deploying JBoss Core Services

-Now that the application is deployed, we can access the application by connecting to each individual JBoss EAP instance.
-But what we really is need is a load balancer to sit in front of these two nodes, providing a single IP address to access all instance of the application.
-JBoss Core Services will provide this funationality for use using mod_cluster.
+Now that the application is deployed, we can access the application by connecting to each individual instance.
+But what we really need is a load balancer to sit in front of these two nodes, providing a single IP address to access all instances of the application.
+JBoss Core Services will provide this functionality using the [mod_cluster](https://www.modcluster.io/) module.

 To deploy JBoss Core Services, we've provided a zip file containing the role required to deploy jbcs.
 To add this role the the project, run the following command: